 Adult lacewings are pale green, about one-inch long with four wings and shiny, golden eyes.
 In the larval stage, lacewings feed on small insects and insect eggs, but as adults, they only feed on nectar.

 Predatory Stinkbugs (Linnaeus)

-This species is easily distinguishable from other stink bugs by the large red spots on their black bodies.
-Predatory stink bugs measure anywhere from 12-17 millimeters in length, with the females being larger than the males.
-These stinkbugs prey on plant-damaging bugs; they feed on more than 100 species of insects and will attack pests bigger than themselves by sucking the body fluids of their prey with a needle-like beak.
+The large red spots on their black bodies make this species easily distinguishable from other stink bugs.
+Predatory stink bugs measure anywhere from 12-17 millimeters in length, with the females being more significant than the males.
+These stinkbugs prey on plant-damaging bugs; they feed on more than 100 species of insects and attack pests bigger than themselves by sucking the body fluids of their prey with a needle-like beak.

-Dragonflies come in many sizes and can grow up to four inches in length.
-They are large, heavy-bodied insects that prey on midges, mosquitoes, moths and other flying insects that may invade your garden.
+Dragonflies come in many sizes and can grow up to four inches long.
+They are giant, heavy-bodied insects that prey on midges, mosquitoes, moths, and other flying insects that may invade your garden.
 Sometimes they even eat spiders!
 The larvae, or nymphs, live in water and can catch and eat small fish such as bloodworms.
-Most dragonflies live about six months, but in some cases, larger dragonflies live up to six or seven years.
+Most dragonflies live about six months, but in some cases, more giant dragonflies live up to six or seven years.
 They do not bite and can even be held in your hand.

 ABC Can Help With Your Outdoor Pests

-We understand the hard work and dedication that goes into your yard and the frustration that comes when pests undermine your efforts.
+We understand the hard work and dedication that goes into your yard and the frustration when pests undermine your efforts.
 If the do-it-yourself approach doesn’t work, it’s time to call in the experts.
-Call ABC Home & Commercial Services to let our professionals get rid of your lawn and garden pests, so you can enjoy the fruits of your labor.
+Call ABC Home & Commercial Services to let our professional pest control exterminators get rid of your lawn and garden pests so that you can enjoy the fruits of your labor.